Oracle UPDATE

 Oracle UPDATE - update single column of a row

-B) Oracle UPDATE – update multiple columns of a single row
+Updating multiple columns of a single row #

-The following statement updates the lead time, cost, and status of the part whose id is 5.
+The following statement uses the UPDATE statement to update the lead time, cost, and status of the part whose id is 5.

 UPDATE